TurnipXenon/TurnipXenon/README.md

 ~🌱 I’m currently learning more game dev stuff aside from coding when I'm not busy 😫~

-📫 I respond fastest at turnipxenon@gmail.com but manuba@ualberta.ca is fine too
+📫 I respond fastest at manuba@ualberta.ca

 😻 Also check out games I made with friends at [turnipxenon.itch.io](https://turnipxenon.itch.io/).